~ short story

 Far above, riding over the fading gradient of the day becoming night, she saw it.

 A small burning orb cascading, descending.
 Small, a speck, but becoming larger.
-Crimson in color.
+Coral in color.
 Burning with increasingly expedient and chaotic form, blazing limbs arced and licked off its mass as it fell.
 Toward her forest, her world.
 Toward her.

 Olly grinned as she thought of those wings upon her body.
 The power that was soon to lay within her hands… The power not only to survive this coming realm of humanity’s eventide, of burning and heat and inhospitable fevers… but to thrive, to shape its every moment.